MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2019/12/devtools.md

 ### Improved WebAssembly debugging

-DevTools has started to support the [DWARF Debugging Standard][DwarfHome], which means increased support for stepping over code, setting breakpoints, and resolving stack traces in your source languages within DevTools.
+DevTools has started to support the DWARF Debugging Standard, which means increased support for stepping over code, setting breakpoints, and resolving stack traces in your source languages within DevTools.

 <!-- [TODO: Add this link back] -->
 <!--Check out [Improved WebAssembly debugging in Microsoft Edge DevTools][201912Webassembly] for the full story.  -->